 • Spanish: Él vende un coche

-• Portuguese: Ele vende um carro
+• Brazilian Portuguese: Ele vende um carro

 • Italian: Lui vende una macchina